hbecerri/pepper/config_documentation.md

 - `crosssection_uncertainty`: Optional, path to a JSON file.
 This file contains an object of arrays.
 This indicated the uncertainty as a factor of each MC data set.
 The name of the data set is given by the keys.
 The arrays contain two elements, a string naming the cross section uncertainty and a float giving the factor.
 Two cross section uncertainties with the same name are assumed to be fully correlated.
 Instead of a float, the factor can also be `Null` to assume no cross section uncertainty.
 This does not affect data sets that are part of `dataset_for_systematics`.
 If an MC data set is not named here, zero uncertainty will be assumed.
 - `pdf_types`: Optional, object where the keys are the LHA IDs of the PDF sets used by these data sets, and the values describe the type of these PDF sets - Options are `"Hessian"` for hessian sets, and `"MC_Gaussian"` and `"MC"` for MC replica data sets, where `"MC_Gaussian"` calculates the standard deviation of these sets, and `"MC"` takes the weights from the ordered distribution closest to the bounds of the 1 sigma region, i.e., 16% and 84%.
 Pepper's example configuration should cover most run 2 data sets, but new sets may be added with time.
 - `split_pdf_uncs`: Optional, bool.
 Just output the full set of pdf variations, rather than trying to compute the combined uncertainty in pepper.
 NB: for NLO samples, one should output the full set of variations and calculate the combined uncertainty on the histogram for most accurate results.
+- `DY_datasets`: Optional, list.
+List of MC datasets for calculating and applying DY SFs.
+If not specified, will use all MC datasets starting "DY".

 ## Scale factors, weights and other inputs
 These determine various calibrations and weightings.
 In case they are optional and are not present, the corresponding procedure will be skipped.